 Litter is unsightly and spoils the beautiful sights that we have all come to enjoy in places like the Yorkshire Dales.
 What’s more, it can be harmful (fatal) to farm animals and wildlife.
 If everyone doing the walk left all their litter it would take no time at all before the whole route became a gigantic landfill tip.
 The solution is simple – just take all your litter back home with you.
 “Leave only footprints; take only photographs.”

 Here are some handy tips to help with this on the Yorkshire Three Peaks route:

 - DO remove (and bin) as much non-essential food packaging as you can before you even leave home.

 - DO take as few items of rubbish as possible.

 - DON’T take disposable plastic bottles (see below for what you should take).

-- DON’T dispose of any rubbish on the route, including fruit peel (which doesn’t belong there and doesn’t biodegrade anywhere near as quickly as you may think).
+- DON’T dispose of any rubbish on the route, including fruit peel and toilet paper (neither of which belong there and they don’t biodegrade anywhere near as quickly as you may think).

 - DO take a rubbish bag to carry all your rubbish home with you.
 And why not ‘do your bit’ and bring home an extra item or two of litter that never was yours in the first place.

 - DO take and use a ‘WAG Bag‘ or something similar.